gaurav-on-hub/k3s-ansible/SCS.md

 ## Steps

-- Create 3 SCS machines
+- Create 3 SCS machines at the [SCS Portal](https://onestop.netapp.com/scs).
+Make sure they are allocated from the compute in RTP OpenLab.

 > These need to be t2.small (2CPU with 6GB RAM) running Debian 10.